groue/CombineTraits/README.md

     For example:

     ```swift
-    // CORRECT: those publish exactly zero element, or one element, or an error.
+    // CORRECT: those publish exactly zero value, or one value, or an error.
     Array<Int>().publisher.uncheckedMaybe()
     [1].publisher.uncheckedMaybe()
     [1, 2].publisher.prefix(1).uncheckedMaybe()
     someSubject.prefix(1).uncheckedMaybe()

-    // WRONG: publishes more than one element
+    // WRONG: publishes more than one value
     [1, 2].publisher.uncheckedMaybe()

-    // WRONG: does not publish exactly zero element, or one element, or an error
+    // WRONG: does not publish exactly zero value, or one value, or an error
     Just(1).append(Fail(error)).uncheckedMaybe()
     ```

-    The consequences of using `uncheckedMaybe()` on a publisher that does not publish exactly zero element, or one element, or an error, are undefined.
+    The consequences of using `uncheckedMaybe()` on a publisher that does not publish exactly zero value, or one value, or an error, are undefined.

 See also [Basic Maybe Publishers], [TraitPublishers.Maybe] and [MaybeSubscription].